absolute-quantum/cats-blender-plugin/README.md

 #### 0.3.0
 - Added: Armature: More models are now compatible (if not please report it to us)
 - Added: Eye Tracking: Testing of blink and lowerlid shapes
+- Added: Updater: New popup when update is available
-- Fixed: Armature: Fixed multiple toe bug
+- Fixed: Armature: Fixed multiple toes bug
 - Fixed: Even more bugs

 #### 0.2.1